interest-protocol/suitears/README.md

-├─ farm — "Farm module to reward coin holders over time" ├─ fund — "Struct to track shares associated with underlying deposits/withdrawals" ├─ linear_vesting_wallet — "Wallet that allows withdrawals according to a linear vesting" ├─ linear_vesting_wallet_with_clawback — "An airdrop that distributes the tokens according to a linear vesting and allows the clawback owner to claim all unreleased coins"
+├─ farm — "Farm module to reward coin holders over time" ├─ fund — "Struct to track shares associated with underlying deposits/withdrawals" ├─ linear_vesting_wallet — "Wallet that allows withdrawals according to a linear vesting" ├─ linear_vesting_wallet_with_clawback — "Wallet that distributes the tokens according to a linear vesting and allows the clawback owner to claim all unreleased coins back"
-├─ quadratic_vesting_wallet — "Wallet that allows withdrawals according to a quadratic ├─ vesting — "Virtual implementation of vesting schedules" governance
+├─ quadratic_vesting_wallet — "Wallet that allows withdrawals according to a quadratic" ├─ quadratic_vesting_wallet_with_clawback — "Wallet that allows withdrawals according to a quadratic and allows the clawback owner to claim all unreleased coins back"
+├─ vesting — "Virtual implementation of vesting schedules" governance
 ├─ dao — "Decentralized autonomous organization"